Build Your Child’s Social Communication and Self-Advocacy with Social Groups at Rooted Therapies

 I’m interested!
 How do I choose a group and get my child involved?

-We have the following groups available: school-aged (5-8 years old) on Mondays from 3:30-4:30 or Wednesdays from 4:30-5:30.
-You can choose to have your child participate once or twice weekly.
+We have the following groups available: school-aged (5-7 years old) on Thursdays from 9:00-10:00.

 Interested in a group for your child that is not within the current group's age range?
 Fill out the form below, let us know your child's age, and we will work on putting together a group for the spring.